Street in Harford County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Barry Glassman Harford County Executive.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Capt.
-Angus Greme (approx. 1.4 miles away); “Indian Spring” (approx. 1.8 miles away); Berkley Crossroads (approx. 3.7 miles away); Lafayette at Colonel Rigbie’s House (was approx. 3.7 miles away but has been reported missing. ); Keziah's Diary (approx. 4 miles away); Deer Creek Harmony Presbyterian Church (approx. 4.2 miles away); Prospect School (approx. 4.9 miles away); Conowingo (approx. 4.9 miles away).
+Angus Greme (approx. 1.4 miles away); “Indian Spring” (approx. 1.8 miles away); Berkley Crossroads (approx. 3.7 miles away); Lafayette at Colonel Rigbie’s House (approx. 3.7 miles away); Keziah's Diary Deer Creek Harmony Presbyterian Church (approx. 4.2 miles away); Prospect School (approx. 4.9 miles away); Conowingo (approx. 4.9 miles away).
 Touch for a list and map of all markers in Street.

 Categories. • Notable Buildings •